 How could you get lice in this situation?
 How could you protect yourself?
+What should you say to your client?

 You are working in a establishment doing facials.
 A client requests a facial.
 You notice that she has a cold sore around the corner of her mouth.
 It looks cracked and you think that it might drain during the facial.